The Carnot Bound: Limits and Possibilities for Bandwidth-Efficient Consensus: Carnot 2: Analysis in the standard model

-\begin{lemma}[Correct leaders finalise blocks] Suppose view $v$ is initial.
-If $p_i=\mathtt{lead}(v)$ is correct, and if the first correct processor to enter view $v$ does so at $t\geq \text{GST}$, then all correct processors receive a stage-2 certificate for some view $v$ block $b$.
-It also holds that no correct processor disseminates a nullify$(v)$ message in this case. \end{lemma} \begin{proof} Suppose the conditions in the statement of the lemma hold.
-From Lemma~\ref{2timev}, it follows that all correct processors (including $p_i$) enter view $v$ by $t+2\delta+s$.
-Since $v$ is initial, $\mathtt{ProposeReady}$ is true when $p_i$ enters view $v$, so $p_i$ proposes a new block $b$ by $t+2\delta+s$, and all correct processors receive their certified fragments of $b$ by $t+3\delta+s$.
+\begin{lemma}[Correct leaders finalise blocks] Suppose view $v$ is the initial view of superview $w$.
+If $p_i=\mathtt{lead}(w)$ is correct, and if the first correct processor to enter superview $w$ does so at $t\geq \text{GST}$, then all correct processors add a view $v$ block $b$ to their local value $\mathtt{blocks}$ by $t+4\delta+2s+s^*$, and receive a stage-2 certificate for $b$ by $t+5\delta+2s+s^*$.
+It also holds that $\mathtt{TimeoutReady}(v)$ is never true for any correct processor in this case, so that no correct processor disseminates a nullify$(v)$ message. \end{lemma} \begin{proof} Suppose the conditions in the statement of the lemma hold.
+From Lemma~\ref{2timev}, it follows that all correct processors (including $p_i$) enter superview $w$ by $t+2\delta+s$. $\mathtt{ProposeReady}$ is true when $p_i$ enters superview $w$, and $\mathtt{b}$ as locally defined for $p_i$ is in $\mathtt{blocks}_i$ at this time, and so is $\mathtt{blocks}$ for all correct processors by $t+4\delta+2s$ (by Lemma \ref{2blockslem}).
+We also stipulated that, when $v$ is initial, the reconstruction parameter $k$ should be set to $k:=n-f-1$.
+Let $v':=\mathtt{b}.\text{view}$.
+Since $p_i$ has entered superview $w$, it has received N-certificates for all views in $(v',v)$, and all correct processors receive these by $t+3\delta+s$.
+As stated in Section \ref{2spec}, our formal assumption is that $p_i$ sends a proposal $b$ by $t+2\delta+s+s^*$.\footnote{In the standard model of partial synchrony, we could set $s^*=0$, but we also wish timing for the superview to make sense in a context where bandwidth is limited.} So all correct processors receive their certified fragments of $b$ by $t+3\delta+s+s^*$ and disseminate stage-1 votes for $b$ by this time (before their local value $\mathtt{TimeoutReady}(v)$ becomes true through clause (a)).
+All correct processors other than $p_i$ also disseminate their corresponding fragments of $b$ by this time.

-Let $b'$ be the parent of $b$ and set $v':=b'.\text{view}$.
-Since all ancestors of $b'$ (including $b'$) are in $p_i$'s local value $\mathtt{blocks}$ when $p_i$ proposes $b$, it follows from Lemma \ref{2blockslem} that every correct processor has all ancestors of $b'$ in their local value $\mathtt{blocks}$ by $t+4\delta+2s$.
-Since $p_i$ has entered view $v$ by $t+2\delta+s$, it must also have received N-certificates for all views in the open interval $(v',v)$ by this time.
-Since $p_i$ disseminates new N-certificates (line~\ref{2Ndis}), all correct processors receive these by $t+3\delta+s$.

-All correct processors therefore have a votable fragment by $t+4\delta+2s$, before $\mathtt{TimeoutReady}$ becomes true via clause (c) in the definition of that predicate.
-Suppose first that no correct processor adds $b$ to $\mathtt{blocks}$ by $t+4\delta+2s$.
-Then all correct processors disseminate stage-1 votes for $b$ (line~\ref{2vote1}) by this time.
-We stipulated that, when $v$ is initial, the reconstruction parameter $k$ should be set to $k:=n-f-1$.
-Since all correct processors other than $p_i$ disseminate their certified fragments of $b$ upon voting (line~\ref{2fdis}), all correct processors receive at least $n-f-1$ certified fragments of $b$, as well as a stage-1 certificate for $b$, by $t+5\delta+2s$.
-They therefore add $b$ to $\mathtt{blocks}$ by this time.